cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport.md

   coins: ["5token", "100000stake"]
 ```

-in this file cou can set the accounts and the validator.
-In addition you can let Starport generate a client and a faucet.
+In this file, you can set the accounts and the validator.
+In addition, you can let Starport generate a client and a faucet.

 You can observe the endpoints of the blockchain in the output of the `starport chain serve` command: